E-Procurement Tools: Built For Purpose Software Vs ERP Modules

 In simple terms, e-procurement is an electronic data transfer that supports strategic, operational, and tactical operations.
 The industry has been using either pyramid for a long time in one form or another.
 In the earliest iterations, it was done with paper and fax machine or mail, but today, most of it takes place over the internet.

 Traditionally, procurement of material and supplies used done through a paper-based process that slowly migrated to an electronic option to print and store orders.
 As e-commerce rose in popularity, procurement moved from a paper-based process to websites an email.
-As internet technology continues to evolve, the e-catalogue became front and centre, thereby allowing procurement to take place through the internet.
+As internet technology continues to evolve, the e-catalog became front and center, thereby allowing procurement to take place through the internet.
 In the current market with data security and advanced tools, the entire process of e-procurement is done over the internet.

 E-procurement is an essential part of the purchasing professional’s arsenal.
 Nearly 90% of large companies use a dedicated tool.
 86% of those surveyed say their company has deployed an e-procurement tool.
-Of these, 60% are using module developed by a specialised procurement provider.
+Of these, 60% are using module developed by a specialized procurement provider.
 20% indicate they’re using a procurement module that is part of an ERP system and the remaining 20% another tool, most commonly an internal development.

-The preference for using a specialised e-procurement solution over ERP technologies is based on a faster deployment and return on investment, better coverage of functional procurement requirements, and better procurement expertise.
+The preference for using a specialized e-procurement solution over ERP technologies is based on a faster deployment and return on investment, better coverage of functional procurement requirements, and better procurement expertise.
 Dedicated e-procurement tools are designed to support corporate procurement strategy.
 Completely automating the purchase-to-pay process allows procurement departments to create value by improving transparency, visibility, and control of a company’s spend.

 “While ERP modules can get the job done, opting for a dedicated e-procurement system generally offers more flexibility.”